-Our structure for answering vertical ray-shooting queries among a set of non-intersecting segments in the plane is based on the persistent search tree idea of Sarnak and Tarjan [20].
+Our structure for answering vertical ray-shooting queries among a set of nonintersecting segments in the plane is based on the persistent search tree idea of Sarnak and Tarjan [20].
 This idea utilizes the fact that any vertical line l in the plane naturally introduces an "above-below" order on the segments it intersects.
-This means that if we conceptually sweep the plane from left to right $(-\infty \text{ to } \infty)$ with a vertical line, inserting a segment in a persistent search tree when its left endpoint is encountered and deleting it again when its right endpoint is encountered, we can answer a ray-shooting query p = (x, y) by searching for the position of y in the version of the search tree we had when l was at x.
+This means that if we conceptually sweep the plane from left to right $(-\infty \text{ to } \infty)$ with a vertical line, inserting a segment in a persistent search tree when its left endpoint is encountered and deleting it when its right endpoint is encountered, we can answer a ray-shooting query p = (x, y) by searching for the segment directly above y in the version of the search tree we had when l was at x.
 Refer to Figure 1.
-Note that two segments that cannot be intersected with the same vertical line are not "above-below" comparable.
-This means that not all elements (segments) stored in the persistent structure over its lifespan are comparable and thus an I/O-efficient structure cannot directly be obtained using a persistent B-tree.
-To make the structure I/O-efficient, we need a persistent B-tree that only requires elements present in the same version of the structure to be comparable.
-In Section 2.1, we first sketch the persistent B-tree of [11] and then in Section 2.2 we describe the modifications needed to use the tree in a vertical ray-shooting structure.

-Figure 1: Vertical ray-shooting using sweep and persistent search tree.
+Fig. 1.
+Vertical ray-shooting using sweep and persistent search tree.